Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Februari 2026 12.19.14 UTC
+- WIB: Minggu, 22 Februari 2026 14.01.22 UTC
-- WITA: Minggu, 22 Februari 2026 13.19.14 UTC
+- WITA: Minggu, 22 Februari 2026 15.01.22 UTC
-- WIT: Minggu, 22 Februari 2026 14.19.14 UTC
+- WIT: Minggu, 22 Februari 2026 16.01.22 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: nature
+Kategori: friendship